Research Projects

 In my research, I take an intersectional qualitative approach to center marginalized groups and focus on gender-based violence that intersects with under-studied racial, ethnic, and immigrant groups.

-My next two papers are based on my dissertation research.
-The first examines women’s resistance to anti-Muslim violence, while the second focuses on the intergenerational impact of post 9/11 interpersonal and institutionalized anti-Muslim sentiment on perceptions of Black Muslims in higher education.
+My most recent research program is based on my dissertation research.
+Recent articles examine women’s resistance to anti-Muslim violence while my current piece explores the intergenerational impact of post 9/11 interpersonal and institutionalized anti-Muslim sentiment on perceptions of Black Muslims in higher education.

 For more information on Islamophobia, check out my article in the Society for the Study of Social Problems (SSSP) Agenda for Social Justice: Solutions 2020!